-All employees of the company are arranged on deputation from Parent companies on fixed term basis.
-Claims raised by the parent companies in respect of such employees deputed to the company is considered as an employee benefit.
+Workforce of the company comprises personnel arranged on deputation from Parent companies on fixed term basis and employees on the payroll of IHB Ltd. Claims raised by the parent companies in respect of personnel deputed to the company is considered as an employee benefit.